GreptimeTeam/docs/docs/nightly/en/user-guide/ingest-data/overview.md

 ## Next Steps

-- [Query Data](/user-guide/query-data/overview.md): Learn how to explore your data and gain valuable insights by querying your GreptimeDB database.
+- [Query Data](/user-guide/query-data/overview.md): Learn how to explore your data by querying your GreptimeDB database.

-- [Manage Data](/user-guide/manage-data/overview.md): Learn how to update and delete data, ensuring data integrity and efficient data management.
+- [Manage Data](/user-guide/manage-data/overview.md): Learn how to update and delete data, etc., to ensure data integrity and efficient data management.